 Care Check is one of the top 8 criminal record check providers in the UK and a leading umbrella body for the Disclosure and Barring Service.
 We process all levels of DBS checks at an extremely competitive rate and offer legislative advice where necessary.

-Everything is handled online, from the application to downloading the report and monitoring when a check should be updated.
-Our smart system means that there are no mistakes, which historically slow down the checking process.
-We process more than 100,000 DBS checks each year, with 65% of checks being returned within 24 hours.
+Everything is handled online, from completing the application to downloading the report and monitoring when a check should be updated.
+Our smart system ensures there are no mistakes, which historically delays the checking process.
+We authorise more than 100,000 DBS checks each year, with 65% of checks being returned within 24 hours.